WolfgangMehner/bash-support/bash-support/README.md

 RELEASE NOTES
 ================================================================================

-RELEASE NOTES FOR VERSION 5.0alpha
+RELEASE NOTES FOR VERSION 5.0beta
 ----------------------------------------------------------------------
 - Adapt for running under Neovim more smoothly.
 - Add command `:Bash [<args>]` to run the interpreter with arguments.
+- Add command `:BashCheck.` the run the syntax checker.
 - Add command `:BashDirectRun` to run executable scripts without `g:BASH_Executable`.
 - Add command `:BashOutputMethod` to set the output destination for `:Bash`.
 - Add command `:BashExecutable` to set the executable during runtime.